cyang-kth/fmm/README.md

     + output
         * file: output file in CSV format

-**Note that delta should be specified in the same unit as the network file.**
+:warning **Delta** should be specified in the same spatial unit as the network file.
+If the reference system is WGS84 (in degree), then 1 degree of latitude or longitude equals to about 111km.
+It is suggested to try some small values first (e.g., 0.01 degree).

 ### Configuration of fmm